Statistics from Altmetric.com

 Summary of recommendations by the American Academy of Pediatrics to reduce the risk of SIDS3

 Keep soft objects and loose bedding out of the crib

-Do not smoke during pregnancy and avoid exposure of …
+Do not smoke during pregnancy and avoid …

 Competing interests: none declared